Master of Liberal Arts Program

 Should a Qualifying Paper be found to have been been plagiarized, the student will receive an "F" for the paper.
 The case will then be forwarded to the University Disciplinary Committee (UDC) for further action.
 For more information on plagiarism and academic honesty, please consult the "Student Resources" section of the website.

 Technical requirements for the MLA Qualifying Paper:

 The title page must include the following information in this order:

 [Click HERE for suggested title page template.]

-Past Qualifying Papers have included such topics as:
+Past Qualifying Papers (by general area of interest) have included such topics as: